 We have made it to the end of the Discipline Boot Camp series.
 Today we will look at the skills you can add to improve your discipline in life.
-If you have missed any of the other six post in the series you can check them out here: Discipline Boot Camp Part 1, Discipline Boot Camp Part 2, Discipline Boot Camp Part 3, Discipline Boot Camp Part 4, Discipline Boot Camp Part 5 and Discipline Boot Camp Part 6.
+If you have missed any of the other six posts in the series you can check them out here: Discipline Boot Camp Part 1, Discipline Boot Camp Part 2, Discipline Boot Camp Part 3, Discipline Boot Camp Part 4, Discipline Boot Camp Part 5, and Discipline Boot Camp Part 6.

 As I have stated before, it is important to realize that if you do not have a foundation in discipline you cannot simply say; “I want to be more disciplined in life.”
 It’s not going to happen.
 A person with no self-discipline cannot wake up one day and automatically be a disciplined person.
-Instead we need to see discipline as an “App” that we download onto our operating system of life.
+Instead, we need to see discipline as an “App” that we download onto our operating system of life.
 In order to use the “app” of discipline you need to have the correct operating system to make the app work.
 That’s what this series is about – upgrading your internal operating system so that you can run the discipline app.
-Now, before we get into skills to learn, I want to make it clear that this information is based on my study of Dr. Townsend’s book The Entitlement Cure.
+Now, before we get into the skills to learn, I want to make it clear that this information is based on my study of Dr. Townsend’s book The Entitlement Cure.
 Are you ready for the final post?
 Let’s do it!

 Skills to Learn

 Here are 4 skills you can learn to help you as you “install” your “app” of discipline to your life.
-Don’t take the easy way out, learn to do hard things and press on even when times get tough.
+Don’t take the easy way out, learn to do hard things, and press on even when times get tough.
 Also, remember to reach out to friends – call them in the middle of the night if you have to, they will understand if they are true friends.